c4dm/qm-vamp-plugins/README.txt

 		In Proceedings of Audio Engineering Society 122nd Convention, Vienna, 2007.

-This plugin analyses a single channel of audio and continuously estimates the key of the music.
+The Key Detector plugin analyses a single channel of audio and continuously estimates the key of the music.

 It has three outputs: the tonic pitch of the key; a major or minor mode flag; and key (combining the tonic and major/minor into a single